rsalmond/TIL/thatscool.md

 # Cool Things

+## April 2025

+[Synthesia](https://www.synthesiagame.com/) is nearly twenty years old so it counts only as "new to me" but it sure looks cool!

 ## March 2025

 [Gokrazy](https://gokrazy.org/) is not _quite_ a Go microkernel, but it rhymes.
 Build your Go program into a bootable image, trim much fat.